MaeYoungPhan/MdBayGameReact/README.md

 🥔 The Django Taters for the debugger, troubleshooting, and emotional support.
 I love you guys.

+🧙 [James Linkous](https://github.com/JLinkous15) for the original responsive nav bar that ultimately helped me find the best solution for this project.
+Check out his [Github](https://github.com/JLinkous15) for some true coding wizardry.

 📚 Jo, Becky, and the [Talbot County Free Library](http://www.tcfl.org/) for finding the original activity book.
 Libraries are the best.
 Please support them. ♥️

 🐐 Coach Steve, Sydney Dickson, Dakota Lambert and my colleagues in Cohort 60 for being badass human beings and teaching us to be developers or whatever.